 High-quality figurado cigars are available in different shapes.
 The very famous Torpedo, Perfecto, and Presidente are also manufactured in the shape of a rugby ball and baseball bat.
 However, these unusually shaped cigars are used as collectors’ items.

 The size of a cigar is measured as the length of the cigar and its diameter.

 Handmade and Machine-made Cigars

-The handmade cigars are considered of high quality – they burn well and have good flavour.
-While the machine-made cigars are cheaper, they are considered of low quality.
-The handmade cigars are labelled as “hecho a mano” or “totalmente a mano”.
+Handmade cigars are considered high quality – they burn well and have good flavor.
+While machine-made cigars are cheaper, they are considered of low quality.
+The handmade cigars are labeled “Hecho a mano” or “totalmente a mano.”